 Fertilizer for Growing Squash In Containers

-- Squash plants should be fertilized for every two weeks.
+- Squash plants should be fertilized every two weeks.

 - Use organic fertilizers or natural compost to increase the nutrient levels of the soil.

-- Container grown vegetable require more feed, so frequent feeding should be done.
+- Container-grown vegetables require more feed, so frequent feeding should be done.

 - Feed your plants with 9-15-30 liquid fertilizers.